ShivankYadav/major_project/README.md

 # Major_project
 This repository contains contents of major project 2021

+## Prerequisites
+Ubuntu OS.
+LTS version 18 is preferred but runs on any version.
+Docker should be installed on ubuntu using [this](https://docs.docker.com/engine/install/ubuntu/).
+It is recommended to follow [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) of docker

 ## Steps to run
   **Docker Commands**
   1. Build the image from dockerfile using ```docker pull cudachen/mask-rcnn-docker```